Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Metric of Transport Difficulty

+In this work, we intend to investigate the transport difficulty for data dissemination in OSNs, i.e., the load on the carrier communication networks generated by a specific social applications.
+To quantify such a load, we introduce a metric from \cite{mobihoc2014}, called \emph{transport load}, which depends on two factors: \emph{data requested rate} and \emph{data transport distance}.

+\textbf{Data Requested Rate:} Data requested rate is determined by QoS (quality of service) of the application.
+For data dissemination applications in OSNs, the QoS of data transport applications is usually set up according to \emph{the generating rate of content at source users}, i.e., the so-called \emph{data arrival rate}.
+Moreover, data requested rate is generally defined as a certain portion of data arrival rate.
+In other words, a portion of data arriving at the source user is requested to be successfully disseminated.
+Therefore, we reasonably assume that \emph{the data requested rate has the same order as the data arrival rate}.

 The temporal behavior of messages arriving at a user in an OSN has been addressed by analyzing some real-life OSNs,\cite{milcom2010twitter,benevenuto2009characterizing}.
 For example, Perera et al. \cite{milcom2010twitter} developed a software architecture that uses a Twitter application program interface (API) to collect the tweets sent to specific users.
 They indicated that the arrival process of new tweets to a user can be modeled as a Poisson Process.
-In this work, we just take it as an empirical argument for assuming that the data arrival for a user as a data source follows a Poisson process.
-We define a rate vector
+In this paper, we just take it as an empirical argument for assuming the data arrival for a user as a data source follows a Poisson Process, \cite{milcom2010twitter}.
+In our work, for each session $\mathbb{D}_{\mathcal{S}, k}=<u_{\mathcal{S}, k}, \mathcal{D}_{\mathcal{S}, k}>$, we simply set the \emph{data requested rate} to be a portion of the data arrival rate.
+Then, we can denote the data requested rate by a vector $\mathbf{\Lambda}_{\mathcal{S}}=(\lambda_{\mathcal{S},1}, \lambda_{\mathcal{S},2}, \cdots, \lambda_{\mathcal{S},n_s}),$ where $\lambda_{\mathcal{S},k}$ is the rate of a Poisson Process at user $u_{\mathcal{S}, k}$ (for $k=1,2,\cdots, n_s$).